hpcuantwerpen/UAntwerpen-easyconfigs/s/SCons/README.md

       sed to use `python3` instead to ensure that the right version of Python corresponding to the installed libraries is used.
 Otherwise we could expect conflicts with the PYTHONPATH in buildtools.
 * Since our system Python does not have pip installed, we turned off pip installation.

+### 4.3.0

+  * Installation from sources didn't work on Vaughan, likely because setuptools in the system Python is too old.

+  * Installation from a wheel is a real option as this is a pure Python package.
+    It did take some work to get this to work in a Bundle context, basically because the unpacking is done in a different way than in a PythonPackage EasyConfig as the default list of extract_cmds doesn't recognize .whl files.
+    The problematic code is partly in `easybuild/tools/filetools.py` in the EasyBuild framework.